frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 - soundness-oriented
 - strongest in `stratified`

 It supports a broader OWL-DL-like fragment than the EL profiles, but the repo should not claim complete OWL 2 DL reasoning.

-### Query-style modes

-`admissibility` and `filtered_admissibility` are designed to be conservative:

-- if they emit a result, that result is intended to have passed the currently supported certification path
-- if they suppress a result, that often means `unknown`
+An evaluation of GPU-DL for determination of the exact coverage boundary is ongoing.

 ## Preprocessing Pipeline